programmfabrik/easydb-documentation/content/sysadmin/uninstall/_index.en.md

 # requirements and related infrastructure

-Consider whether you want to keep the requirement for easydb: docker.
+Consider whether you want to keep docker, the requirement for easydb.

 If you configured a webserver for easydb, for example Apache as in [this page](../configuration/apache2/), remove that configuration.